rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for the reserved item FRM being displayed in the top-left corner when in the loot/barter screens
 >Added a fix for the active effects of drugs not being saved properly
 >Added a fix for NPC stuck in a loop of reloading melee/unarmed weapons when out of ammo
->Added a fix for critters not being healed over time when entering the map if 'dead_bodies_age=No' is set in maps.txt
+>Added a fix for critters not being healed over time when entering a map with 'dead_bodies_age=No' set in maps.txt
 >Added a fix for corpses being removed early after returning to the map
 >Added a fix for the removal of party member's corpse.
 Now items in party member's inventory are not removed along with the corpse
 >Added an option to change the timer for deleting corpses on a map after you leave